-Perform the following steps to install Nymi Runtime.
+Perform the following steps to install Nymi Runtime on the development machine.

-- 1. Extract the Nymi SDK package to the development machine. - 2. with c#, C, or C++, copy the nymi_api.dll file from the ..nymi-sdk\windows\x86_64 directory to the Visual Studio working directory.

-Note: In a remote environment where the NEA is running on a different machine than the runtime, Visual c++ 2013 and 2015 redistributables must be installed.

-3. From the ...nymi-sdkwindowssetup folder, run the Nymi Runtime Installer 5.8.x.y.exe file.

-Where x.y is the version number.
+- 1. Extract the Nymi SDK package to the development machine. - 2. with c#, C, or C++, copy the nymi_api.dll file from the ..\nymi-sdk\windows\x86_64 directory to the Visual Studio working directory. - Note: In a remote environment where the NEA is running on a different machine than the runtime, Visual c++ 2013 and 2015 redistributables must be installed. - 3.
+From the ..\nymi-sdk\windows\setup folder, perform one of the following actions to install the Nymi Runtime silently.run the Nymi Runtime Installer 5.11.x.y.exe file. - For a decentralized Nymi Agent configuration, type .\Nymi Runtime Installer 5.11.x.y.exe" -q Where x.y is the version number. - For a centralized Nymi Agent configuration, type the following command to install the Nymi Bluetooth Endpoint only. ".\Nymi Runtime Installer 5.11.x.y.exe" -q InstallAgent=0 Where x.y is the version number.

-Note: In a physical environment, when you install the Nymi Runtime, accept all the defaults.
-For a virtual environment, install the Nymi Bluetooth Endpoint component only on the development machine.
-In a virtual environment, install the Nymi Runtime on the machine designated as the centralized Nymi Agent, and only install the Nymi Agent component.